 These greens are known super foods due to their superior nutritional profile and should be eaten only lightly cooked or steamed to retain their nutrients.
 I like to saute mine quickly with some coconut oil (fat helps the absorption of many of kale’s nutrients), I also add some garlic, chili, and lemon juice.

 CALCIUM CONTENT – 1 tablespoon 140MG 14% of your daily intake.

-Sesame seeds hold the highest calcium content of all the seeds ( but the others are also good) and1 tablespoon contains the same amount of calcium as half a cup of milk.
-You can easily eat these seeds in the form of tahini, which you can then add to meals, or use as a topping sprinkle for cereal.
+Sesame seeds hold the highest calcium content of all the seeds (but the others are also good) and 1 tablespoon contains the same amount of calcium as half a cup of milk.
+You can easily eat these seeds in the form of tahini, which can be added to many meals, or use the seeds as a topping sprinkle for cereal.

-Sesame seeds are best eaten ground up into a powder OR chewed really well otherwise it just goes in and comes out whole again!
+Sesame seeds are best eaten ground up into a powder, OR chewed really well as your stomach won’t be able to break them down very easily.